Exchange semester Bachelor

 Medical report and vaccination pass: Many overseas universities require an English health certificate issued by your physician.
 Click here for a template for a medical report.

 Language certificate: Some partner universities require a language test such as TOEFL or IELTS, an EBC certificate, or a confirmation about the language of instruction of your program.
 To find out which universities require such tests and how many points are needed, please see the info sheets on our website or ask your IO Regional Coordinator.

 British Council: https://www.ielts.org/

-If you completed the EBC 1 (Wirtschaftskommunikation I Englisch) course at WU, the International Office can issue an EBC certificate for your application.
-We can also issue a confirmation for the language of instruction of your study program.
+If you completed the EBC 1 (Wirtschaftskommunikation I Englisch) course at WU, you can download an EBC confirmation in the Online Services for students.
+The IO can also issue a confirmation for the language of instruction of your study program.

 Cancelling an exchange semester